AidemX/AidemPython/README.md

 - **libpython3.a**: Main cross-compiled Python lib for iOS, its related header & resource files are stored in "python" folder.

-- [libpyobjus.a](https://github.com/kivy/pyobjus): Access Objective-C classes from Python.
+- (NOT USED NOW) [libpyobjus.a](https://github.com/kivy/pyobjus): Access Objective-C classes from Python.
 [Pyobjus Doc](https://pyobjus.readthedocs.io/en/latest/index.html).

 - [libffi.a](https://sourceware.org/libffi/): FFI stands for Foreign Function Interface.
 It is the popular name for the interface that allows code written in one language to call code written in another language.